lwb4/tadpole/README.md

 * Mac/iOS: XCode, and brew install cmake
 * Windows: Visual Studio (I built the project with community edition 2019, but anything should work)
-* Linux: Nothing, unless your distro doesn't come with basic development tools like make and gcc
+* Linux: cmake, GNU make and autotools, and libfreetype (on Ubuntu this is libfreetype6-dev), probably also libvorbis-dev, libogg-dev, libasound2-dev, libpulse-dev, maybe some others
 * Android: Android Studio, then go to SDK Manager -> install Android NDK and CMake

 Certain flavors of Linux may need additional packages; for example, on Ubuntu I had to install `xorg-dev` to get rid of the "no video driver available" error from SDL.